oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

 1. [Download the ZIP](https://objectstorage.us-ashburn-1.oraclecloud.com/p/jyHA4nclWcTaekNIdpKPq3u2gsLb00v_1mmRKDIuOEsp--D6GJWS_tMrqGmb85R2/n/c4u04/b/livelabsfiles/o/labfiles/flask-ords-lab-main.zip) file that contains our the Flask application and associated `HTML` files

-2. Once downloaded, un-compress the ZIP file and open with your text editor (examples in this Workshop will use Visual Studio Code).
+2. Once downloaded, un-compress the ZIP file and open it with your text editor (examples in this Workshop will use Visual Studio Code).
 The contents should look similar to this:

     ![Reviewing the folders in VS Code](images/review-folders-for-flask-app.png " ")